-1As of June 2023, Rule IV.B(2)(a) of the Rules Governing Admission to the Alabama State Bar requires an applicant to have completed a course of legal studies as a "resident student."
+1As of June 2024, Rule IV.B(2)(a) of the Rules Governing Admission to the Alabama State Bar requires an applicant to have completed a course of legal studies as a "resident student."
 The Alabama State Bar Admissions Director has informed Southwestern that "resident student" means a student who has attended law school completely in person, versus all or part of it online.

-2Students should be aware that if they take "distance education courses" before completing 28 credit hours in the J.D. program, they may be ineligible to sit for the New York bar examination.
-Rules of the New York Court of Appeals for the Admission of Attorneys and Counselors at Law, Section 520.3(c)(6).
+2As of June 2024, students should be aware that if they take "distance education courses" before completing 28 credit hours in the J.D. program, they may be ineligible to sit for the New York bar examination.
+Rules of the New York Court of Appeals for the Admission of Attorneys and Counselors at Law, Section 520.3(c).
 In addition, the New York Bar has a cap for distance education credit hours.
 Id.

-3Although Michigan's rules (Rule 2) say that it "requires for graduation 3 school years of study for full-time students," the Michigan Board of Law Examiners office, in September 2023, informed Southwestern that as long as the school/program is ABA accredited, as Southwestern and SCALE are, then the "3 school years of study for full-time students" requirement is satisfied.
+3As of June 2024, although Michigan's rules (Rule 2) say that it "requires for graduation 3 school years of study for full-time students," the Michigan Board of Law Examiners office, in September 2023, informed Southwestern that as long as the school/program is ABA accredited, as Southwestern and SCALE are, then the "3 school years of study for full-time students" requirement is satisfied.

-4As of June 2023, Alabama requires that an applicant must have "completed . . . a course of law studies that extended for at least 3 academic years of at least 30 weeks each[.]"
+4As of June 2024, Alabama requires that an applicant must have "completed . . . a course of law studies that extended for at least 3 academic years of at least 30 weeks each[.]"
 Rule IV.B(2)(a).

-5As of August 2023, New Hampshire requires that a "full-time law school" have a "three year course[.]"
+5As of June 2024, New Hampshire requires that a "full-time law school" have a "three year course[.]"
 Rules of the Supreme Court of the State of New Hampshire, Rule 42.V.b.